Making and Keeping Vermont’s Highways Safe

 are at an all-time high.

-As of December 31, 2025 there were 58 fatal crashes resulting in 61 fatalities:
+As of February 9, 2026 there were 4 fatal crashes resulting in 5 fatalities:

-9 pedestrians | 1 bicyclists
+0 pedestrians | 0 bicyclists

 The Vermont Highway Safety Alliance (VHSA) is a non-profit organization that collaborates with private, local, and state agencies, to integrate data-driven decision making, and advocate for public education and enforcement support to reduce traffic fatalities and injuries.
 Our mission is to create equitable access to safe transportation and to ensure every journey is safe.